gseidler/The-MSX-Red-Book/the_msx_red_book.md

     Address...
 7AAFH

-This is the "GET/PUT SPRITE" statement handler, control is transferred here from the general "GET/PUT" statement handler (775BH).
-Register B is first checked to make sure that the statement is "PUT" and an "Illegal function call" error generated (475AH) if otherwise.
-[SCRMOD](#scrmod) is then checked and an "Illegal function call" error generated (475AH) if the screen is in [40x24 Text Mode](#40x24_text_mode).
+This is the "`GET/PUT SPRITE`" statement handler, control is transferred here from the general "`GET/PUT`" statement handler (775BH).
+Register B is first checked to make sure that the statement is "PUT" and an "`Illegal function call`" error generated (475AH) if otherwise.
+[SCRMOD](#scrmod) is then checked and an "`Illegal function call`" error generated (475AH) if the screen is in [40x24 Text Mode](#40x24_text_mode).
 The sprite number operand, from zero to thirty-one, is evaluated (521CH) and passed to the [CALATR](#calatr) standard routine to locate the four byte attribute block in the Sprite Attribute Table.
 If a coordinate operand exists it is evaluated and the X coordinate placed in register pair BC, the Y coordinate in register pair DE (579CH).

 The Y coordinate LSB is written to byte 0 of the attribute block in VRAM via the [WRTVRM](#wrtvrm) standard routine.
 Bit 7 of the X coordinate is then examined to determine whether it is negative, that is off the left hand side of the screen.
 If so thirty two is added to the X coordinate and register B is set to 80H to set the early clock bit in the attribute block.
 For example an X coordinate of -1 (FFFFH) would be changed to +31 with an early clock.
 The X coordinate LSB is then written to byte 1 of the attribute block via the [WRTVRM](#wrtvrm) standard routine.
 Byte 3 of the attribute block is read in via the RDVRM standard routine, the new early clock bit is mixed in and it is then written back to VRAM via the [WRTVRM](#wrtvrm) standard routine.

 If a colour operand is present it is evaluated (521CH), byte 3 of the attribute block is read in via the RDVRM standard routine the new colour code is mixed into the lowest four bits and it is written back to VRAM via the [WRTVRM](#wrtvrm) standard routine.
 If a pattern number operand exists it is evaluated (521CH) and checked for magnitude against the current sprite size provided by the [GSPSIZ](#gspsiz) standard routine.
 The maximum allowable pattern number is two hundred and fifty-five for 8x8 sprites and sixty- three for 16x16 sprites.
 The pattern number is written to byte 2 of the attribute block via the [WRTVRM](#wrtvrm) standard routine and the handler terminates.

 <a name="7b37h"></a>

     Address...
 7B37H

-This is the "VDP" statement handler.
+This is the "`VDP`" statement handler.
 The register number operand, from zero to seven, is evaluated (7C08H) followed by the data operand (521CH).
 The register number is placed in register C, the data value in register B and control transferred to the WRTVDP standard routine.

 <a name="7b47h"></a>

     Address...
 7B47H

-This routine is used by the Factor Evaluator to apply the "VDP" function.
+This routine is used by the Factor Evaluator to apply the "`VDP`" function.
 The register number operand, from zero to eight, is evaluated (7C08H) and added to [RG0SAV](#rg0sav) to locate the corresponding register image in the Workspace Area.
 The VDP register image is then read and placed in [DAC](#dac) as an integer (4FCFH).

 <a name="7b5ah"></a><a name="base"></a>

     Address...
 7B5AH

-This is the "BASE" statement handler.
+This is the "`BASE`" statement handler.
 The VDP table number operand, from zero to nineteen, is evaluated (7C08H) followed by the base address operand (4C64H).
 After checking that the base address is less than 4000H (7BFEH) the VDP table number is used to locate the associated entry in the masking table at 7BA3H.
-The base address is ANDed with the mask and an "Illegal function call" error generated (475AH) if any illegal bits are set.
+The base address is ANDed with the mask and an "`Illegal function call`" error generated (475AH) if any illegal bits are set.
 The VDP table number is then added to [TXTNAM](#txtnam) to locate the current base address in the Workspace Area and the new base address placed there.
 The VDP table number is divided by five to determine which of the four screen modes the table belongs to.
 If this is the same as the current screen mode the new base address is also written to the VDP (7B99H).

 <a name="7b99h"></a>

     Address...
 7B99H

-This routine is used by the "BASE" statement handler to update the VDP base addresses.
-The current screen mode, in register A, is examined and control transfers to the SETTXT, SETT32, SETGRP or SETMLT standard routine as appropriate.
-Note that this is not a full VDP initialization and that the four current table addresses (NAMBAS, CGPBAS, PATBAS and ATRBAS) which are the ones actually used by the screen routines, are not updated.
+This routine is used by the "`BASE`" statement handler to update the VDP base addresses.
+The current screen mode, in register A, is examined and control transfers to the [SETTXT](#settxt), [SETT32](#sett32), [SETGRP](#setgrp) or [SETMLT](#setmlt) standard routine as appropriate.
+Note that this is not a full VDP initialization and that the four current table addresses ([NAMBAS](#nambas), [CGPBAS](#cgpbas), [PATBAS](#patbas) and [ATRBAS](#atrbas)) which are the ones actually used by the screen routines, are not updated.
 This can be demonstrated with the following, where the Interpreter carries on outputting to the old VRAM Name Table:

     10 SCREEN 0
     20 BASE(0)=&H400